Projects

 # Collaborators

-Making collaboration simpler is a key goal in cnvrg's mission.
-As such, every project in cnvrg can have different members.
+Making collaboration simpler is a key goal in AI Studio's mission.
+As such, every Project in AI Studio can have multiple members.
 Projects are private by default and only their collaborators can access them.

 TIP

-More details on how collaboration works in cnvrg can be found here.
+More details on how collaboration works in AI Studio can be found here.

 # Add a collaborator

-Complete the following steps to add a collaborator to the project:
+Complete the following steps to add a collaborator to a Project:

-3. Enter the username or email of the person to add or select the user from the list.
+- Enter the username or email of the person you wish to add, or select the user from the list.

-cnvrg adds the user as a collaborator on the project.
+AI Studio will then add the user as a collaborator on the Project.

 # Remove a collaborator

-Complete the following steps to remove a collaborator from the project:
+Complete the following steps to remove a collaborator from a Project:

 NOTE